ErlenePsyD/ssgweb/erlenepsyd.com/content/blog/joy.md

 I responded that I felt happier listening to her adventures than I've felt in a while.
 In fact, her joyful recounting of the trip recalled a great trip I once took to Italy.
 And then that prompted a memory of a funny, quirky travel experience, and we laughed again.
 Joy shared, and a perfect example of vicarious joy.

-## The Importance of Shared Joy in Older Age
+## The Special Value of Sharing Joy in Older Age

 This natural bidirectionality of joy might be especially relevant in older age, when the frequency and range of personal experiences of joy, for many reasons, become limited.
 It makes intuitive sense to buddy up with others and pool the inventory.
 It helps avoid loneliness, too.
 From the joy sharer's side, it provides an opportunity to meet the need for joy of another person who may be joy-depleted at this time.
 And from the other side, there is the opportunity to lean in and get a boost from another's joy.